-I’ve got a lot of respect for David Minnery as an effective presenter and interpreter of the council’s finances, which is why I find this so depressing – not because he IS standing down for all the reasons given, but because he allowed the situation he now finds intolerable to persist (despite all the evidence for many years).
-In many ways he has been a gently spoken apologist for the administration.
+I’ve got a lot of respect for David Minnery as an effective presenter and interpreter of the council’s finances, which is why I find this so depressing.

-That said, I can see how it is possible for a highly qualified accountant to work collectively with those parts of the administration that are built on spreadsheets, but only if you separate that part out of the consideration of the power wielded by the political constituency (as I’ve described in earlier articles).
-You don’t need to take too powerful a magnifying glass to read between the lines of David Minnery’s email to see that that’s how he’s managed to square his conscience with his professional duties – for I’m convinced that’s how he saw his role, as one of duty to the brief he was handed.
+A highly qualified accountant who worked collectively with those parts of the administration that are built on spreadsheets.
+You don’t need to take too powerful a magnifying glass to read between the lines of David Minnery’s email to see that he squared his conscience with his professional duties – that’s how he saw his role, as one of duty to the Shropshire Council brief he was handed rather than any political considerations.

 His loss to the administration will be keenly felt by those who appreciated what he did and the civilised way in which he did it.